jared-richard-clarke/luka/README.md

 # Luka

-Module `luka.js` provides functional replacements for a handful of infix operations:
+Module `luka.js` provides functional replacements for a handful of arithmetic operations:

 [ `+`, `-`, `*`, `/`, `**`, `%`].